aramadiah/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Hi!
-I am a PhD Candidate of Computational Finance at the University College London.
+I am a PhD Candidate in Computational Finance at University College London.
 I enjoy doing interdisciplinary research at the interface between Computer Science and Economics.
-My main research interests are systemic risk in banking in finance, with particular focus on contagion and feedback mechanism in financial networks.
+My main research interest is systemic risk in banking and finance, with a particular focus on contagion and feedback mechanism in financial networks.
+I was also a visiting scholar at the Bank of England.